iibabyy/Garbage-Collector/README.md

 - ft_free : this function copy the real 'free( )' function.
 You can use it on all addresses, wheter they are allocated by the 'ft_malloc( )' function or not.

 - destroy_garbage : this function free the garbage and all the addresses allocated by 'ft_malloc( )' but not free'd by 'ft_free( )'.
+Use it with a NULL parameter.
 Make sure to use this function at the very end, because the others functions are disabled after that.

 ## More . . . 😆